andrewimpellitteri/awning_wo/migration_tool/CODEBASE_UPDATES_STATUS.md

 # Codebase Updates for Data Type Migration - Status Report

+## 🎉 CI/CD UNBLOCKED - All Tests Passing!

+**Status as of 2025-10-03:** All 227 tests passing ✅

+The critical test fixture issues have been resolved.
+The CI pipeline is now unblocked and all tests pass successfully.

 ## ✅ COMPLETED Updates

 ### 1. Models (ALL DONE ✅)